 - 1. Wipe the ball-screws and prismatic guides clean and dust free. - 2.
-Apply light machine oil to ball-screws and prismatic guides using a clean lint free cloth. - a.
+Apply light machine oil to ball-screws and prismatic guides using a clean lint free cloth.a.
 Move the machine through travel limits to properly disperse lubricant. - 3.
 Check cutting tool edges for chips and/or dullness. - 4.
 Generally, inspect the machine for any damage. - 5.
 Ensure that slots in the collets are free of sawdust and debris. - 6.
-Check coolant levels in reservoir. - 7.
-Verify that the dust extractor is free of blockages. - 8.
+Verify that the dust extractor is free of blockages. - 7.
 Check that all electrical connectors are fitted correctly and are not loose.

-15.3 COOLING SYSTEM FLUSH/REFILL:
+15.3 COOLING SYSTEM: